Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-They were more interested in the local issue than the global, and were keen to help.
+Not so much the global aspect though we did discuss the idea.

 Did the resource encourage new ways of thinking and talking about the value food?